jonescompneurolab/hnn/installer/docker/README.md

 ## Starting HNN container

-The container is designed to be run from the `hnn_docker.sh` script, but in general, the following scheme will work for Linux/mac:
+The container is designed to be run from the `hnn-docker.sh` script, but in general, the following scheme will work for Linux/mac:

 ```bash
 docker run -d -v "$HOME/hnn_out":"$HOME/hnn_out" --env XAUTHORITY=/tmp/.Xauthority --env SYSTEM_USER_DIR="$HOME" --name hnn_container jonescompneurolab/hnn